 Click Photo for Zambretti Forecaster

 Recently the algorithm used for the Zambretti hand held device was written into a computer program and you can now try it out for yourself.
 Just click on the picture above and enter the information.
 You will need to know the barometric pressure in your area and the pressure trend, (steady, rising or falling), together with the wind direction and the month of the year; thats all!
-If you are in Whitby, that information is available on our weather station readout page.
 The forecast is most accurate when made at 0900 hours.
 See how you get on.

 NEWS!
-If you would like to buy a modern version of the pocket forecaster to take with you on your outdoor activities then click on the photo above to go to the Zambretti website.
-The forecaster costs £8.50 including postage.
+If you would like to buy a modern version of the pocket forecaster to take with you on your outdoor activities then click on the photo above to go to the Ebay website.
+The forecaster costs £7.99 plus £2.00 postage.